mozilla/deepspeech-playbook/TRAINING.md

 As you are training your model, DeepSpeech will store _checkpoints_ to disk.
 The checkpoint allows interruption to training, and to restart training from the checkpoint, saving hours of training time.

-Because we have our [training environment](ENVIRONMENT.md) configured to use Docker, we must ensure that our checkpoint directories are stored on the Docker volume, so that they _persist_ in the event of failure.
+Because we have our [training environment](ENVIRONMENT.md) configured to use Docker, we must ensure that our checkpoint directories are stored in the directory used by the _bind mount_, so that they _persist_ in the event of failure.

 To specify checkpoint directories, use the `--checkpoint_dir` parameter with `DeepSpeech.py`: